 Work/life balance in the UK varies between employers.
 Traditionally, hard work and long hours were common but recently there has been a move towards striking a better work/life balance.

 Standard office hours are 9am-5pm, with a compulsory 30-minute lunch break.
 Many occupations work shifts and longer hours.
 Some companies are adopting flexible working hours, which are great if you need to work around childcare.

 The working week in the UK is technically limited to 48 hours per week, although it is possible to opt out of this limit.
 This should only be done with your written consent – but does allow you to earn more money if you are happy to work longer hours.

 Most workers are legally entitled to 28 days’ paid holiday per year.
 This may or may not include around eight annual bank holidays (or public holidays).

 In the recent ‘Brexit’ referendum, UK residents voted to leave the European Union.
 The details and implications of Britain’s exit from the EU are as yet unknown.
 It is reasonable to expect that the UK economy may suffer and that there may be immigration and visa changes, although these are most likely to affect nationals from EU countries.
 It may become harder to travel around the rest of the EU from the UK.

-If you want to move to a country that that shares much of Australia’s values and spirit, the UK is fantastic choice.
+If you want to move to a country that that shares much of Australia’s values and spirit, the UK is a fantastic choice.
 While these similarities are comforting, it is the differences that make this island such a fascinating place to explore.
-Discover breath-taking natural beauty, a vibrant arts and cultural scene, hundreds of historic castles and museums - and the delights of Europe right on your doorstep.
+Discover breath-taking natural beauty, a vibrant arts and cultural scene, hundreds of historic castles and museums – and the delights of Europe right on your doorstep.